pubky/pubky-nexus/README.md

-# pubky-app-indexer
+# pubky-app-backend
-Pubky app indexer in rust.
-Listens to the homeserver(s) and indexes events to create a social media view for the pubky-app client.
+Pubky-app bakend in rust.
+Listens to the homeserver(s), indexes events as a social media and serves the clients.